Incontinence Supplies Covered by Medicaid

 Pediatric Pull-Ups

-Pediatric pull-ups are disposable pull-ons for children ages 3 or 4 and up (depending on your state’s Medicaid coverage) that are made for kids with bladder and bowel leakage.
-They are designed to look and feel like real underwear and can be used as potty-training pants.
-Kids’ pull-ups are commonly used for children who have incontinence due to special needs or certain medical conditions.
+Pediatric pull-ups are unisex disposable pull-on underwear for children, typically starting around ages 3–4 and up.
+They’re made for kids with bladder or bowel leakage and are designed to look and feel like real underwear, so they can also be used as potty-training pants.
+Kids’ pull-ups are often meant for children with incontinence related to special needs or certain medical conditions.

 Supplemental Items